steabra/Rails-sample-app/README.md

 HTML files (with embedded Ruby) can be found in app/views.

-CSS files (using Sass) can be found in app/assets/stylesheets.
+CSS (using Sass) can be found in app/assets/stylesheets/custom.scss.